kurierjs/kurier/README.md

 import { Resource } from "@ebryn/jsonapi-ts";

 export default class Book extends Resource {
-  // The *type* is usually inferred automatically from the name
+  // The *type* is usually inferred automatically from the resource's
-  // of the class.
+  // class name.
 Nonetheless, if we need/want to, we can override it. static get type(): string {
     return "libraryBook";
   }

-  // Every field we declare in a resource is called a *schema*.
+  // Every field we declare in a resource is contained in a *schema*.
   // A schema comprises attributes and relationships. static schema = {
     attributes: {